GrayKernel/GrayFrost/README.md

 #GrayFrost

-GrayFrost is a delivery system for C# payloads.
-GrayFrost is outputted as a DLL that can be injected into a target application.
+GrayFrost is a C++ DLL delivery system for C# payloads.
+Once compiled, GrayFrost can be injected into applications using any DLL injection technique you wish!

-GrayFrost was built by [Topher Timzen](https://tophertimzen.com) and is currently under active support.
-If you have any issues or pull requests, do not hesitate to submit them!

-C++ .NET CLR Bootstrapper
+GrayFrost operates in two rounds, GrayFrostCpp and GrayFrostCSharp.
+The former is a C++ -> .NET Common Language Runtime bootstrapper.
+It:

-- Creates or injects 4.0 runtime
+- Creates or injects into the 4.0 runtime
-- Capability to pivot into 2.0 runtime
+- Pivot into the 2.0 runtime if needed
 - Contains raw payload

-2 Rounds

-- GrayFrostCpp
-- GrayFrostCSharp
-	- C# Payload

-##Build:
+Once the bootstrapping process finishes the GrayFrostCpp has landed in the proper runtime version, the C# payload will be executed.

+##Build Process:

 To build GrayFrost, [autoFrost](https://bitbucket.org/tophertimzen/autofrost) is recommended.
-This tool will auto-bundle the two byte arrays (the payload and the GrayFrost C# round) into the C++ DLL.
+This tool will auto-bundle the two byte arrays (the raw C# payload and the GrayFrostCSharp round) into the C++ DLL.

 Manual Build Process:

-1. Obtain a C# byte array for the C# payload and place it in *GrayFrostCSharp\payload.cs*.
+1. Obtain a C# byte array for your C# payload (as an executable) and place it in *GrayFrostCSharp\payload.cs*.
 2. Compile GrayFrostCSharp.
-3. Obtain a C++ byte array for the GrayFrostCSharp executable and place it in *GrayFrost\payloading.h*.
+3. Obtain a C++ byte array for the GrayFrostCSharp executable and place it in *GrayFrost\slate.h*.
 4. Compile GrayFrost
 5. Inject GrayFrost{32,64} into target application.

-For the manual build, ensure the namespace is correct.
+##Support:

+GrayFrost was built by [Topher Timzen](https://tophertimzen.com) and is currently under active support.
+If you have any  issues or pull requests, do not hesitate to submit them.